quianalytics/WarRoom-Frontend/PLAN.md

 - Draft progress is stored in `SharedPreferences`.
 - Trade tuning settings and recap state are in-memory only (not persisted).
 - User settings (sound + haptics, trade popups) are persisted in `LocalStore`.
+- Draft history entries are stored in `LocalStore`, including a draft name and a resume point for multi-draft scenarios.
 - Draft recap supports sharing and saving a screenshot of the recap view.
 - Recap sharing uses platform plugins; unsupported platforms show a warning.